Jinichiro Kozuma: LIV Golf graduate enjoying the big stage

 Kozuma was selected to join Iron Heads GC under captain Kevin Na, a five-time PGA Tour winner, along with teammates Danny Lee and Scott Vincent, brother of Kieran.

-In front of an upbeat Aussie crowd, Kozuma birdied his first three holes on the Friday at the Grange Golf Club on his way to a bogey-free round of 63 to become the overnight leader at 9-under.
+At LIV Golf Adelaide in April, in front of an upbeat Aussie crowd, Kozuma birdied his first three holes on Friday at the Grange Golf Club on his way to a bogey-free round of 63 to become the overnight leader at 9 under.

-It was a tough year too for Iron Heads, who were last in the table of 13 teams at the end of the regular season, but just when they looked to be down and out, they switched to another gear.
+It was a tough year for the Iron Heads, but just when they looked to be down and out, they switched to another gear.

-At the LIV Golf Team Championship finale in Dallas, the bottom seeds beat heavily fancied Brooks Koepka’s Smash GC in the quarter-finals.
+At the LIV Golf Team Championship finale in Dallas, the bottom seeds beat heavily favored Brooks Koepka’s Smash GC in the quarterfinals.

-They created an even bigger shock in the semis, taking down Bryson DeChambeau’s defending champions Crushers GC to secure a place among the top four teams in Tier 1.
+They created an even bigger shock in the semis, taking down Bryson DeChambeau’s defending champion Crushers GC to secure a place among the top four teams for Championship Sunday.

-Kozuma matched his captain’s score of a three-under 69 but the team total of 280 left them eight-under and they had to settle for a share of the runners-up spot with 4Aces while Ripper’s 277 won the championship.
+Kozuma matched his captain’s score of a 3-under 69 but the team had to settle for a share of the runner-up spot with 4Aces GC, while Ripper GC took the Tam Championship.

 Winning the 2024 Sansan KBC Augusta